Kris Bryant Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants allow the eighth-fewest home runs in baseball (92 total, one per game).
+- The Giants surrender the eighth-fewest home runs in baseball (93 total, one per game).

-- The Giants are sending Walker (2-0) to the mound to make his fifth start of the season.
-He is 2-0 with a 2.57 ERA and 23 strikeouts through 21 2/3 innings pitched.

-- In his most recent time out -- out of the bullpen on Sunday -- the righty threw one inning against the New York Mets, giving up two earned runs while surrendering three hits.
+- In his most recent time out on Tuesday against the Seattle Mariners, the right-hander threw 6 2/3 innings, giving up two earned runs while surrendering seven hits.

-- The 27-year-old has a 2.57 ERA and 9.9 strikeouts per nine innings across 17 games this season, while giving up a batting average of .286 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.